GSA/fedramp-automation/README.md

 ## FedRAMP OSCAL Validation Tooling

-Our ongoing work is focused on developing automated validation tooling using the oscal-cli to automatically check that security artifacts in a FedRAMP digital authorization package (such as an system security plan) complies with FedRAMP information and data requirements.
+Our current focus is developing validation constraints to use with the oscal-cli to automatically check that all parts of a FedRAMP digital authorization package (such as System Security Plan) meet FedRAMP's requirements before staff start a formal review.

 As a part of this project, we are continuing to release "constraints," or automated "checks" of FedRAMP's digital authorization package requirements, to expand the coverage of our tooling and further automate the review of security artifacts.
 To learn more about installing and using our validation tooling, go [here](https://github.com/GSA/fedramp-automation/blob/develop/src/validations/constraints/README.md).